wuwei77lx/compare_model/code/model/ABC/README.md

 ### Step 1.
 Generate required input files

-Prepare ```EnhancerList.txt``` and ```GeneList.txt``` from paired scRNA-seq and scATAC-seq data.
+Prepare ```EnhancerList.txt``` and ```GeneList.txt``` from paired scATAC-seq/RNA-seq data.
 We first summarized gene expression and chromatin accessibility for each cell type.
 Peaks were annotated using ChIPseeker and categorized as “Promoter,” “Distal Intergenic,” or “Others” based on their genomic locations relative to the TSS.
 See the code in ```|-- code/model/ABC/Data_preparation```.

 Main output files: